 Patients and Visitors

 The Martha Lou Lawson Chaplaincy Center operates under the philosophy that every person is unique and deserving of compassionate and respectful pastoral care.
-From the guiding principle, it is our aim to provide spiritual support to all persons regardless of age, race, gender, sexual orientation, national origin or faith affiliation.
+From this guiding principle, it is our aim to provide spiritual support for all persons regardless of age, race, gender, sexual orientation, national origin or faith affilitation.

-The Chaplaincy Center is located on the first floor of the hospital in close proximity to surgery, ICU, CCU, and emergency department waiting areas.
-The Center consists of an office, consultation room and the Community Chapel.
+The Chaplaincy Center is located on the first floor of the hospital in close proximity to surgery, ICU, CVCU and emergency department waiting areas.
+The Center consists of an office, a consultation room, and the Community Chapel.